 - Identifying distinctive waypoints within route sub-segments between those cross-streets.

 Waypoints are stored in a waypoint database, which lists businesses and their locations.
-It’s possible for some of those businesses paying an advertising fee to have their location used as a waypoint in travel directions.
+Some of those businesses can pay an advertising fee to have their location used as a waypoint in travel directions.

 The human-centric version of driving directions above was mine, but here’s one that the patent filing suggests we could see: